Learn to Hunt

 The fall bite can be the most enjoyable and easiest to find success.
 As fall progresses and water temperature cools to the low to mid-50's, bass will return to deep waters.
 Largemouth bass aggressively feed well into the fall months.

-Bass feeding is greatly reduced below 50 degrees F as they become tired.
+Bass feeding is greatly reduced below 50 degrees as they become tired.
 The growing season for bass in Iowa ends.
 Consistent catches of bass will be more difficult.

 Fishing success drops quickly in the spawning season.
 Male bass start to lure females to their nests.
 Bass are solitary, lonely spawners, so don't expect to catch several at one place.
 Individual nests are usually at least 20 feet apart.
 Females go to the nest only to spawn.
 Males guard the nest from intruders and keep the eggs free of silt.
 They guard the nest for 10 to 14 days while the eggs incubate and hatch.
 Males continue to protect the larvae for an additional 1 to 2 weeks as the fry eat plankton in shallow waters.
 The male does not feed during the whole spawning time.
 Males are still vulnerable since they guard the territory from all intruders, including lures or natural baits.

 Female bass are a bit lazy for about two weeks after spawning.
-Following this recovery period until summer, females sometimes move out on the deeper edges and secondary points.
+After this recovery period until summer, females sometimes move out on the deeper edges and secondary points.
 Use slower moving lures that can suspend and be paused for long periods of time to catch larger females on the outer edges of flats.
 Female largemouth bass will feed but won’t aggressively go after a lure or bait.